MaxKotlan/Cuda-Moving-Average-Filtering/EXAMPLE_USAGE.md

 This command will generate a data set with 100000 elements, and will calculate a moving average with a sample period of 100.
 It will output the input to a csv file named Input.csv and the result to a file named result.csv

+    MovingAverageFiltering.exe --single --print_result --data_size 100000 --sample_size 100000

+This will print only the result.
+In this specific case, since the datasize and the samplesize are equal, the result will be just the average, so only a single value is returned.

 ### Benchmark

 Example Usage of benchmark Mode.
 Benchmark mode will output a csv file to the console (due to poor implementation on my part), that compares the performance of the global memory algorithm with the shared memory algorithm.